527 organization: 2004 election controversy

 Although 527 organizations were in common use by the 1990s, in the wake of the Bipartisan Campaign Reform Act, which limited the ability of political parties to raise money, 527s rose to much greater prominence and visibility.
 Swift Boat was one such group, which ran controversial and highly effective ads critical of the 2004 Democratic Party candidate, John Kerry.
 A reported $9.45 million came from just 3 private individuals.
 On the liberal side, contributor George Soros contributed $23.7 million to 527s, and Peter Lewis of Progressive Insurance contributed another $23.2 million to 527s in 2004.
-Prominent 527s that supported Democrats included Americans Coming Together, MoveOn.org, and the Media Fund.
+Prominent 527s that supported Democrats included America Coming Together, MoveOn.org, and the Media Fund.

 Under federal election law, coordination between an election campaign and a 527 group is not allowed.
 The heavy spending of key 527 groups to attack presidential candidates brought complaints to the Federal Elections Commission of illegal coordination between the groups and rival political campaigns.
 These formal complaints included: